 About the compliance statement template

-The compliance statement template is comprehensive and covers all 5 healthy homes standards and exemptions, to ensure landlords meet their obligations under the Residential Tenancies (Healthy Homes Standards) Regulations 2019.
+The compliance statement template covers all healthy homes standards and exemptions.
+This is to ensure landlords meet their requirements.

 The compliance statement also includes the ‘intent to comply’ statement which has been required in new, renewed or varied tenancy agreements from 1 July 2019.

-Additionally, the template combines the requirements of the insulation statement (section 13A(1A) of the Residential Tenancies Act 1986) and healthy homes insulation information requirements (regulation 35 of the Residential Tenancies (Healthy Homes Standards) Regulations 2019) into one statement.
+The template combines the requirements of the insulation statement and healthy homes insulation information requirements into one statement.

 Examples and helpful text are also included so landlords and tenants understand what information should be included in the statement.

-The level of detail in the statement provides landlords with an accurate picture of the current state of their rental properties and what, if any, work needs to be carried out by future relevant compliance deadlines.
-Landlords can consider it a checklist in preparation.
+The level of detail in the statement provides landlords with an accurate picture of the current state of their rental properties.

 What needs to be included in the statement